Sadness is sexy

 Sadness is Sexy is an ongoing self study of intimate self portraits that don’t always depict the self.

 These works were never originally intended to become a series.
-They are snapped compulsively over time like entries in a personal diary capturing moments of stillness and vulnerability.
+They are snapped compulsively over time capturing moments of stillness and vulnerability.

-Every image is a mirror reflecting back everything I feel and perceive within a moment.
+Every image is a mirror reflecting back everything felt and perceived within a moment.
 As an artist driven by stillness I do not photograph with my eye, I photograph with my heart.
 Every time I press the shutter I capture the emptiness of time.

 I am exhausted, heartbroken and empty.